 • Think seriously about where you would like to have a field placement before applying.
 Apply only to those chambers, entities, and organizations where you would accept if given an offer.

 If you are given an offer, be prepared to accept it and politely cancel the remainder of your scheduled interviews.
-Never accept a position and then later decline to accept another.
+Never accept a position and then later decline it so that you can accept a different position.
 Try to schedule your interviews in the order of your preference.
 Your tact and professionalism in these matters are critical to your reputation.

 • After you have secured an offer, apply through 12twenty.
 More information on how to apply for field placement units can be found here.